BebeGene/Unity-Vuforia-echo3D-demo-Museum/README.md

 Simply press the _Play_ button in Unity.
 Now you should be able to see the painting information on the painting.
 Clicking the information will redirect you to the wikipedia page of the painting.

 ## Adjusting information model
-You can easily change the information model location and size by following [adding information](https://docs.echoar.xyz/unity/using-the-sdk#build-in-keywords) to its entry on echoAR.
+You can easily change the information model location and size by following [adding information](https://docs.echo3D.co/unity/using-the-sdk#build-in-keywords) to its entry on echo3D.

 ## Learn more
-Refer to our [documentation](https://docs.echoar.xyz/unity/) to learn more about how to use Unity and echoAR.
+Refer to our [documentation](https://docs.echo3D.co/unity/) to learn more about how to use Unity and echo3D.

 ## Support
-Feel free to reach out at [support@echoAR.xyz](mailto:support@echoAR.xyz) or join our [support channel on Slack](https://join.slack.com/t/echoar/shared_invite/enQtNTg4NjI5NjM3OTc1LWU1M2M2MTNlNTM3NGY1YTUxYmY3ZDNjNTc3YjA5M2QyNGZiOTgzMjVmZWZmZmFjNGJjYTcxZjhhNzk3YjNhNjE).
+Feel free to reach out at [support@echo3D.co](mailto:support@echo3D.co) or join our [support channel on Slack](https://go.echo3D.co/join).

 ## Screenshots
 ![Vuforia - Create DB](/Screenshots/CreateDB.jpg)